-Schedules for all sports in which the CIAC sponsors championships must be submitted, and kept current when game dates and/or time change, via the password-protected online eligibility center.
+Schedules for all sports in which the CIAC sponsors championships must be submitted, and kept current when game dates and/or time change, via ArbiterGame.
 No games may be added to the schedule that count for the tournament after the first play date in each sport.
 Games played after the last date to count will NOT be used in determining CIAC tournament qualification or rankings.

-There are two schedule submission deadlines for each season (fall, winter, spring).
-The first is the deadline for the submission of initial schedules.
+The deadlines for submission of schedules for the 2019-20 school year are as follows.
 Schedules must be submitted for all sports and all levels (varsity, junior varsity, freshman, middle school) by this date: